Farm animals as pets

 Before deciding to keep any farm animals it’s important to consider if you have the knowledge, time, facilities, money, and commitment needed to care for them.

-We advise not trying to keep cattle or pigs, as it’s very difficult to care for them properly without a lot of knowledge, experience, large amounts of land and specialist facilities.
+We advise not trying to keep cattle as it’s very difficult to care for them properly without a lot of knowledge, experience, large amounts of land and specialist facilities.
+Pigs can also be challenging to care for, and we'd urge anyone considering keeping a pig as a pet to find out as much as possible about their needs and whether it's a realistic pet for you.

 Knowledge and experience